alphabetworkers/alphabetworkersunion.org/frontend/content/principles/code-of-conduct.en.md

 ### Responsibilities

 All members, both full and retired, are expected to:
-* abide by Union rules and the Articles to the best of their ability
+* Abide by Union rules and the Articles to the best of their ability
-* support their coworkers both within and outside of our union
+* Support their coworkers both within and outside of our union
-* stand in solidarity with AWU-CWA members, AWU-CWA as a whole, and CWA
+* Stand in solidarity with AWU-CWA members, AWU-CWA as a whole, and CWA
-* keep AWU-CWA and CWA business, plans, and conflicts internal to AWU-CWA and CWA.
+* Keep AWU-CWA and CWA business, plans, and conflicts internal to AWU-CWA and CWA.
 This means:
-    * do not share confidential AWU-CWA business, such as meeting minutes, granular member data, and campaign plans, outside of AWU-CWA or CWA
+    * Do not share confidential AWU-CWA business, such as meeting minutes, granular member data, and campaign plans, outside of AWU-CWA or CWA
-    * do not publicize internal conflicts, especially those related to interpersonal matters, outside of AWU-CWA and CWA
+    * Do not publicize internal conflicts, especially those related to interpersonal matters, outside of AWU-CWA and CWA
-        * discussing interpersonal conflicts with individuals (even nonmembers) for advice and support is allowed, but use best judgment on which details should be kept private for the safety of our Union
+        * Discussing interpersonal conflicts with individuals (even nonmembers) for advice and support is allowed, but use best judgment on which details should be kept private for the safety of our Union
-    * do not engage with the press on Union matters without being a trained spokesperson
+    * Do not engage with the press on Union matters without being a trained spokesperson
-        * follow the Communications Committee’s press rules and CWA’s guidelines on social media posts, and ask them if there is any doubt on whether something is allowed
+        * Follow the Communications Committee’s press rules and CWA’s guidelines on social media posts, and ask them if there is any doubt on whether something is allowed
-    * maintain a high standard of conduct whenever you may be interpreted as a Union representative or otherwise affiliated with AWU-CWA
+    * Maintain a high standard of conduct whenever you may be interpreted as a Union representative or otherwise affiliated with AWU-CWA
-* keep other people’s membership in the union private unless they give you explicit permission to do so or they have already publicly outed themselves
+* Keep other people’s membership in the union private unless they give you explicit permission to do so or they have already publicly outed themselves

 In addition, although these are not explicit requirements, members are encouraged to:
-* follow guidelines passed by work committees
+* Follow guidelines passed by work committees
-* vote in elections when they are eligible to do so, to make their voice heard
+* Vote in elections when they are eligible to do so, to make their voice heard
-* keep aware of union activities via email or by attending meetings, to allow AWU to mobilize quickly
+* Keep aware of union activities via email or by attending meetings, to allow AWU to mobilize quickly
-* stand in solidarity with other unions and labor organizations
+* Stand in solidarity with other unions and labor organizations

-As a reminder, AWU uses a mode of enforcement that aligns with restorative justice rather than punitive justice.
-The “Enforcements” section discusses this briefly.
+As a reminder, AWU-CWA uses a mode of enforcement that aligns with restorative justice rather than punitive justice.
+The “Enforcement” section above discusses this briefly.